k-jm/clips-dynload/readme.txt

-branch "sharedlibbuild" : create a shared library 'libclips.so' and an associated
-                   executable when BUILD_DYNAMIC = 1 in 'makefile'.
+Purpose of branch "clipsdynamiclib" is to create a shared library 'libclips.so' and an associated 'clips' executable when BUILD_DYNAMIC = 1 in 'makefile'.

-                   Launch with 'LD_LIBRARY_PATH=. ./clips'
+Launch clips with 'LD_LIBRARY_PATH=. ./clips' or else move libclips.so to /usr/local/lib.